 What is a Metaphor Literary Definition

 From time to time, literary devices can feel somewhat redundant.
 For instance, we all remember from high school English that similes, analogies, and metaphors are frustratingly similar.

 For a quick example: when Forrest Gump says, "Life is like a box of chocolates," he's using a simile.
-If he had said, "Life is a box of chocolates," that would have been a metaphor.
+When his mom says later in the film, "Life is a box of chocolates," that’s a metaphor.

-Now you know the difference between simile and metaphor, let’s look at the difference between analogy and metaphor.
-An analogy is a comparison of two or otherwise unlike things based on the resemblance of a particular aspect.
+Now that you know the difference between simile and metaphor, let’s look at the difference between analogy vs. metaphor.
+An analogy is a comparison of two things used for the purpose of explanation.

-Now that we know what a metaphor isn’t, let’s explore different types and how you can use them to zhuzh up your script!
+Now, let’s explore different types of metaphors and how you can use them to zhuzh up your script!

 EXTENDED METAPHOR DEFINITION